Can you help get a dog from ‘Kennels to Cuddles’?

 - You need to be prepared for and be willing to work through and correct a variety of potential teething problems.
 These might be things like inappropriate toileting, unwanted noise, destructive behaviour, fretting, pulling on the lead, stealing food or indeed any other type of unwanted behaviour.

 - We need your guarantee that every time you take the dog out for exercising he/she will remain on the lead and be wearing a muzzle if this is advised.

 - We need you to contact us promptly if you are having problems.

 - We need you to give us plenty of notice if you are planning a holiday or trip where the dog cannot go with you.

-- We need you to give the dog love and care, but also need you to maintain basic ground rules in order that the dog can be successfully re-homed in due course.
+- We need you to give the dog love and care, but also to maintain basic ground rules in order that the dog can be successfully re-homed in due course.
 For example, we discourage fosterers from allowing the dog to sleep in their rooms/on their beds.
 Whilst this may be acceptable to the fosterer it may be totally unacceptable to the new adopter.
 It’s very hard to train a dog away from poor habits.
-In some cases it can cause behaviour problems like separation anxiety on being left.
+In some cases, it can cause behaviour problems like separation anxiety.

 - We need to know that your children (if applicable) will be supervised when they are in the dog’s company and that both dog and child will be corrected if inappropriate behaviour is seen.

 - We expect you to begin and continue with socialising the dog amongst other breeds of dog by taking him/her for daily walks and encouraging supervised canine meetings.

 - We need you to provide feedback about the greyhound in your care.
 Has behaviour improved, what is the dog frightened of, is it good with other breeds of dogs, cats, can he/she do stairs, laminate floor etc?